Drexel Spring Break in Haiti: Community, Education, and Development

 - Haiti requires all travelers to pay $10 entry fee upon arrival.
 No visa is required for US citizens.
 Other nationalities should confirm on the Haiti embassy website.

 - Accommodations are provided by Haitian American Caucus.
 Rooms are hostel-style with bunk beds.
-Students will be roomed with same-gender.
-Delicious local foods will be prepared by HAC for breakfast, lunch and dinner.
-Students must cover three lunches (arrival day, after local market visit, and beach day).
+Delicious local cuisine will be prepared by HAC for breakfast, lunch, and dinner.

 - The Haitian American Caucus (HAC) is driving a coalition movement to improve the lives of the Haitian-American community and its allies.
 The Haitian motto is, "L'union fait la force," which translates to, "In unity, there is strength."
 Organizations have long acted alone to bring power to the powerless, and HAC believes that the time has come to unify for a greater tomorrow.
 The motto of the Haitian American Caucus is, "Lè a rive!"
 (The time has come!).